stanislavn/devops-oracle/README.md

 - ✅ Migrations are automatically created and applied
 - ✅ Backup system is functioning
 - ✅ Admin user is created automatically
+- ✅ Celery worker and beat services are running

 ## Backup and Restore